mcascallares/singapore-facts/README.md

 singapore-facts
 ===============

-A proof of concept showing interesting visualisations and facts about Singapore.
+A proof of concept showing interesting visualizations and facts about Singapore.
 I used this project as excuse to play a bit with [Go](https://golang.org) and [MongoDB](http://www.mongodb.org)

 Data sources